 The Model Context Protocol makes some of these agentic workflows significantly more practical.
 Instead of agents needing to scrape data, parse it into usable formats, and manage authentication flows, MCP provides structured tool access to authoritative data sources.

-With Ooty's Octopus MCP, for example, Claude can directly query your Search Console data, check Core Web Vitals via PageSpeed Insights, and pull keyword performance metrics -- all in one conversation, with no manual data export.
-Compass does the same for Google Analytics 4.
-These are genuinely useful for the "monitoring and surfacing" part of the workflow.
+With Ooty SEO, for example, ChatGPT, Gemini, or Claude can directly query your Search Console data, check Core Web Vitals via PageSpeed Insights, and pull keyword performance metrics, all in one conversation, with no manual data export.
+Ooty Analytics does the same for Google Analytics 4.

 The limitation remains at the judgment layer.
 MCP makes it easier for agents to get data.
-It doesn't make agents better at knowing what that data means or what to do about it.
+It doesn't make agents better at knowing what that data means.

-Build your agentic SEO workflow around what works today: consistent monitoring, intelligent alerting, data synthesis, and research support.
-Keep humans in the loop for diagnosis, strategy, and quality review.
-Revisit the scope of automation every six months as capabilities genuinely improve.
+Build your agentic workflow around that.
+Keep humans in the loop for everything else.
+Revisit every six months as capabilities improve.

-That's the pragmatic version.
-It's less exciting than "AI runs your entire SEO operation."
-It's also what actually works.
+That's less exciting than "AI runs your entire SEO operation."
+It's also what works.